 If there is no barcode in the original .tif file for whatever reason, there will be no barcode information in the MAGE-ML output (warning message in Project Run summary).
 For the data to load into Rosetta Resolver, it must have a barcode associated with it.
 You can add barcode information in the Scan Image Properties dialog box.
-See the Feature Extraction 12.1 User Guide.
+See the Agilent Feature Extraction for CytoGenomics User Guide.